-27. Describe whether and how the agency has involved small businesses in the development of the proposed rules.
-Development of the proposed rules involved consultation with the Michigan Board of Architects, whose members include small business employees.
+- 27. Describe whether and how the agency has involved small businesses in the development of the proposed rules.

-A. If small businesses were involved in the development of the rules, please identify the business(es).
+Development of the proposed rules involved consultation with the Michigan Board of Professional Surveyors, whose - Development of the proposed rules involved consultation with the Michigan Board of Professional Surveyors, whose members include small business employees. - A. If small businesses were involved in the development of the rules, please identify the business(es).

-Development of the proposed rules involved consultation with the Michigan Board of Architects, whose members include small business employees.
+Development of the proposed rules involved consultation with the Michigan Board of Professional Surveyors, whose members include small business employees.